Code-Institute-Submissions/dkeddie-MS2/README.md

 * Three steps to fully load the page with user inputs.
 The page transitions between each:-
   1. Current Location (initial):  User inputs their current location.
 Confirming the current location transitions the input field away and the destination field appears.
   2. Destination: User inputs their chosen destination.
 Confirming the destination transitions the page to load the Tiles.
-  3. Tiles (Full Page Load): The page loads information to the Tiles based on the current location and destination inputed.
+  3. Tiles (Full Page Load): The page loads information to the Tiles based on the current location and destination inputs.

 * Month Tile - the tile will load on the current month.
 The months can be changed back and forth and this affects two other tiles:-
   1. Average Temperature - the average temperature for each month will be shown to match the corresponding month.